dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

 In the previous articles, we have witnessed how Python [multithreading]({{ site.baseurl }}{% link docs/cml/mthread.md %}) and [multiprocessing]({{ site.baseurl }}{% link docs/cml/mprocess.md %}) modules can be used to expedite the execution of a particular code, provided that the use case is suitable.
 As running multiple processes utilizes the available CPU resource, it also creates "noisy neighbour" scenario even on the multi-tenant Kubernetes platform.
 Let's find out more in the following experiments.

-Let's run some experiments to find out more.

 The following experiments are carried out using Cloudera Machine Learning (CML) on Kubernetes platform powered by Openshift 4.8 with the hardware specification as described below.
 CML is embedded with `workbench` and `Jupyterlab` notebook IDE for data scientist to do coding, EDA, etc. In this experiment, the CML workbench is used as it is lightweight, quicker to spin up and easy to use.

 | CPU          | Intel(R) Xeon(R) Gold 5220R CPU @ 2.20GHz |